-While there was one dual enrollment (concurrent) section run during fall 2019, data was not reported so no comparison study between dual enrollment and traditional courses could be completed.
+While there was one dual enrollment (concurrent) section run during spring 2020, data was not reported so no comparison study between dual enrollment and traditional courses could be completed.

-During the fall 2019 semester, one online section reported data able to be used in assessment and 3 traditional sections reported data.
-From those course sections, 18 total online artifacts were collected from FRE 1120 and 37 traditional artifacts were collected from FRE 1120.
-Both online and traditional course sections exhibit similar artifact score distributions in the assessment at 13/15 or higher (Figure 2).
-However, traditional artifacts to occupy a substantial number of lower scores that the online section does not.
-For example, approximately 24% of traditional artifacts score between 6/15 and 9/15.
-By comparison, none from online exhibit scores in that range.
+During the Spring 2020 semester, one online section reported data able to be used in assessment and two traditional sections reported data.
+From those course sections, 20 total online artifacts were collected from FRE 1120 and 15 traditional artifacts were collected from FRE 1120.
+Both online and traditional course sections exhibit similar artifact score distributions in the assessment at 14/15 or higher (Figure 2).